Conscientiousness: Political attitudes

 Although right-wing authoritarianism is one of the most powerful predictors of prejudice, a large scale meta-analysis found that conscientiousness itself is uncorrelated with general prejudice.
 Rebellion against control is significantly negatively correlated with conscientiousness.

-Conscientiousness is associated with rule compliance, obedience and integrity.
+Hence, conscientiousness is associated only with rule compliance, obedience, and integrity, not necessarily with right-wing authoritarianism, which requires reduced Big Five Agreeableness as well.

+Conscientiousness plays an important role in mitigating the spread of misinformation.
+Across multiple studies, conscientious individuals were less likely to share fake news stories.
+Furthermore, conscientiousness weakened the positive relationship between right-wing political ideology and sharing fake news.
+However, some research suggests that this evidence may be inconclusive.

+High conscientiousness does not always lead to prosocial behaviour.
+In a Milgram experiment, conscientious and agreeable people, when advised by an ill-intending authority, are more willing to administer high-intensity electric shocks to a victim, because conscientious and agreeable people are less capable of resistance.

 Creativity

-The orderliness/dependability subfactors (order, dutifulness, and deliberation) of conscientiousness correlate negatively with creativity while the industriousness/achievement subfactors correlate positively.
-Another study showed that people who score high on the order subfactor of conscientiousness show less innovative behavior.
+The orderliness/dependability subfactors (order, dutifulness, and deliberation) of conscientiousness correlate negatively with creativity while the industriousness/achievement subfactors (competence, achievement striving, and self-discipline) correlate positively.
+People who score high on the order subfactor of conscientiousness show less innovative behavior, especially if coupled with a low score on the industrious subfactor.
 Group conscientiousness has a negative effect on group performance during creative tasks.
 Groups with only conscientious members have difficulty solving open-ended problems.

 Adaptability

 A study from 2006 found that those scoring low on conscientiousness make better decisions after unanticipated changes in the context of a task.
 Specifically, the subfactors order, dutifulness, and deliberation negatively correlated with decision-making quality, but not competence, achievement striving, and self-discipline.